Xbox Game Pass and hardware sales push Microsoft gaming revenue up 11%

 All the sessions from Transform 2021 are available on-demand now.
 Watch now.

 Gaming continues to return growth for Microsoft.
-The company reported its fourth-quarter earnings today, and gaming generated $357 million in the three-month period that ended June 30.
+The company reported its fourth-quarter earnings today, and game division generated $357 million in the three-month period that ended June 30.
 That is up 11% year-over-year.
-Hardware was the big winner as Microsoft is selling a lot more Xbox systems that also cost a lot more money thanks to the start of the Xbox Series X/S generation.
+Hardware was the big winner, as Microsoft is selling a lot more Xbox systems that also cost a lot more money thanks to the start of the Xbox Series X/S generation.
 The excitement for that hardware also overcame a drag from content and services, which cooled off relative to last year.

-“Xbox hardware revenue increased 172% driven by higher price and volume of consoles sold due to the Xbox Series X|S launches,” reads the Microsoft earnings report.
-“Xbox content and services revenue decreased $128 million or 4% driven by a decline in third-party titles on a strong prior year comparable that benefitted from stay-at-home scenarios, offset in part by growth in Xbox Game Pass subscriptions and first-party titles.”
+“Xbox hardware revenue increased 172% driven by higher price and volume of consoles sold due to the Xbox Series X/S launches,” reads the Microsoft earnings report.
+“Xbox content and services revenue decreased $128 million, or 4%, driven by a decline in third-party titles on a strong prior year comparable that benefitted from stay-at-home scenarios, offset in part by growth in Xbox Game Pass subscriptions and first-party titles.”

 The decline in content and services lines up with expectations.
 More people stayed home and sought out games for entertainment last year than in 2021.
-That means that third-party games like Fortnite, Call of Duty: Warzone, and more were bringing in major revenue.
+This means that third-party games like Fortnite, Call of Duty: Warzone, and more were bringing in major revenue.
 That has likely cooled off as more people get vaccinated.

-But, as Microsoft points out, Xbox Game Pass continued to grow and helped counter declines in other areas.
+But as Microsoft points out, Xbox Game Pass continued to grow and helped counter declines in other areas.
 The company is also seeing strong performance for its first-party games.
 This is likely to only improve as Microsoft begins delivering on some of its bigger promises, like Halo: Infinite, Forza Horizon 5, and Starfield.

 GamesBeatGamesBeat's creed when covering the game industry is "where passion meets business."
 What does this mean?
 We want to tell you how the news matters to you -- not just as a decision-maker at a game studio, but also as a fan of games.
 Whether you read our articles, listen to our podcasts, or watch our videos, GamesBeat will help you learn about the industry and enjoy engaging with it.
 How will you do that?
 Membership includes access to: